House chain – it’s a term that makes most property buyers and sellers wince.

 There are lots of reasons that a property chain could collapse.
 A seller may take their property off the market; a buyer may lower their offer at the last minute (known as gazundering); a survey may turn up a fault with a property that causes the buyer to withdraw their offer; a solicitor may go on holiday and take longer than expected to go through the paperwork – the list is endless.

-But, whatever the cause, unfortunately the outcome is likely to be the same – the collapse of your chain.
+Unfortunately, whatever the cause, the outcome is likely to be the same – the collapse of your chain.